Natabagass/Natabagass/README.md

 ### Welcome to My Profile!

-I'm a FG student at University of Brawijaya.
-I have intereset and pasionate about Frontend and Backend Development especially using Next Js for Frontend and Nest Js for Backend.
+Frontend Enthusiast here 👋.
+I have intereset and pasionate about Backend Development too especially using Next Js for Frontend and Nest Js for Backend.
 I have an interest too at Blockchain Development and implement it to build Web 3.0 in the future.

 ### Talking about some Personal Stuff: